beviu/m2-internship/report.typ

 == `userfaultfd`-based page fault handling

 Next, we measure the cost of a minor page fault handled by `userfaultfd`.
+The `userfaultfd` thread will read from the `userfaultfd` file descriptor.
+When a page fault occurs, the read will return and the `userfaultfd` thread will immediately do a `UFFDIO_ZEROPAGE` operation to resolve the page fault with the zero page and wake up the faulting thread.
+The `userfaultfd` thread does the minimum amount of work needed

 #let stmt(body, base-color: none, bold: false) = {
   let fill = if bold {